Can Dentures Be Fitted to Receding Gums? Solutions for Comfortable Fit

 2. Altered Aesthetics: With the loss of gum tissue, dentures might not fill out the mouth as they should.
 This can change the facial appearance, making the lower third of the face appear “collapsed.”

-3. Increased Sensitivity: As gum recession exposes the tooth’s root or the underlying jawbone, fitting a denture over these areas can lead to discomfort due to pressure or friction.
+3. Increased Sensitivity: Gum recession exposes the tooth’s root or the underlying jawbone, and fitting a denture over these areas can lead to discomfort due to pressure or friction.

 • Accurate Impressions: The denture-making process starts with taking precise impressions of the mouth.
 Advanced techniques and materials help capture every detail, ensuring the resultant denture aligns well with the receding gum line.

 • Adjusting the Denture Base: As gums recede, the denture base may need modifications.
-Dental professionals can adjust and reshape the base to ensure it rests comfortably against the gum, minimizing pressure on sensitive areas.
+Dental professionals can adapt and reshape the base to ensure it rests comfortably against the gum, minimising pressure on sensitive areas.
 They may also require additional treatments, such as gum grafting.

 For those struggling with a lack of retention due to receding gums, overdentures anchored to dental implants can be a game-changer.